 Optimizing for AI Overviews: Core Strategies

 Winning AI Overview citations requires adapting traditional optimization for AI-first search.
+When developing your generative AI SEO optimization strategy, understanding the foundation requirements becomes essential.

 According to WPBeginner's AI Overviews guide, to stay visible in Google AI Overviews, you must shift from simple keywords to "Consensus" and "Authority"—answering complex reasoning questions, building content clusters, getting mentioned on trusted sites, and using schema markup to help AI understand content.